-To report on the number of contestable and non-contestable, residential and non-residential, small use customers supplied by a retailer.
+To report on the number of small use customers that are supplied by a retailer.
 The number of customers is also used as a normaliser for other performance indicators.

-No. Indicator RA 1 Total number of residential accounts held by contestable customers RA 2 Total number of residential accounts held by non-contestable customers Total number of residential accounts RA 3 Total number of business accounts held by contestable customers RA 4 Total number of business accounts held by non-contestable customers Total number of non-residential accounts RA 5 Total number of pre-payment meter customers
+No. Indicator RA 1 Total number of residential accounts held by contestable customers RA 2 Total number of residential accounts held by non-contestable customers RA 3 Total number of residential accounts RA 4 Total number of business accounts held by contestable customers RA 5 Total number of business accounts held by non-contestable customers RA 6 Total number of non-residential accounts RA 7 Total number of pre-payment meter customers

-Customer means a small use customer account.6
+Customer means a small use customer account.7

-Contestable residential/non-residential customer means a residential/non-residential customer who consumes between 50MWh and 160MWh of electricity per annum.
+Contestable residential/non-residential customer means a residential/non-residential customer who consumes less than 160MWh of electricity per annum.